 About Us

-We are a non-profit organisation, funded and run solely by contributions, and the huge commitment and engagement of our teachers, parents and students.
+The German Academy is a non-profit organisation and is supported solely by contributions and the huge commitment of teachers, parents, helpers, and students.

 German For All Ages